 Moz is history, and we’d all do well to learn it.
 (Andrew Collins, NME, April 1992)

-Or ‘out’ him without risking a libel trial as catastrophic as The Face losing to Jason Donovan in May 1992 over their ‘Queer As Fuck’ issue.
+Or ‘out’ him without risking a libel trial as catastrophic as The Face losing to Jason Donovan in May 1992 over their ‘Queer As F*ck’ issue.

 A piece in Rolling Stone claimed Morrissey was gay, completely contradicting his stand against sexual roles and their divisive consequences.
 “That brought a lot of problems for me”, he recalls ruefully.
 “Of course I never made such a statement”, Immediately their American record company, Sire, recoiled from supporting The Smiths.
 “They were petrified”, he remembers with disgust.
 “I thought that kind of writing epitomised the mentality of the American music press.
 That sicking macho stuff.
 After it appeared in Rolling Stone it ran rife through the lesser known publications, which to me was profoundly dull”.
 (Melody Maker, November 1984)

-Saved by the success of Vauxhall and I, but battered by label, legal, personal and management issues; and excluded by the music press from Britpop, he moved to LA and built an audience of equally excluded Chicanos.
+Morrissey was saved by the success of 1994’s, Vauxhall and I, but battered by record company, legal, personal and management issues; and excluded by the music press from Britpop, he moved to LA and built an audience of equally excluded Chicanos.

 In 2004, You Are The Quarry, gave him a brief respite.